dwightgunning/knownly-community/README.md

 6. Note the shell output and grab the URL from which Cactus is serving the website.
 Point web browser at it.

 7. Bingo!

+## License

+This content of this work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+The underlying source code used to format and display that content is licensed under the MIT License.
+These are set out in the [license statement]](../master/LICENSE.md).